Discover the best period to go in Greece!

 One of the highlights of finding yourself in Athens in August is that you can follow the tradition of going to the Acropolis of Athens or Cape Sounio to enjoy the August full moon.

-Other cities and towns in Greece are best to visit during the winter, when you will have a chance to enjoy their particularly Christmassy atmosphere: Drama and Trikala, for instance, are famous for their Christmas markets and themed parks.
+Other cities and towns in Greece are best to visit during the winter when you will have a chance to enjoy their particularly Christmassy atmosphere: Drama and Trikala, for instance, are famous for their Christmas markets and themed parks.

 Best time for the mainland

-A roadtrip is the best way to explore the countryside and the ideal time to do that is spring or early autumn, when nature is at its best and the temperatures are still mild.
+A road trip is the best way to explore the countryside and the ideal time to do that is spring or early autumn, when nature is at its best and the temperatures are still mild.

-There are numerous places to visit and some of the most visited ones are Delphi, Olympia, Meteora and Nafplion.
+There are numerous places to visit and some of the most visited ones are Delphi, Olympia, Meteora, and Nafplion.

-The mountainous areas of the greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated on the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.
+The mountainous areas of the Greek mainland are significantly less warm than areas located close to the sea during the summer and most of them, particularly the ones situated in the northern part of Greece, are mainly considered winter resorts: areas such as Arachova in Parnassos and Pelion are popular during Christmas and the rest of the winter as they usually get snowy and they offer some decent skiing and snowboarding opportunities.

 Visit during Holidays and Festivals